jektvik/yr-weather-12h/README.md

 Download rainmeter to display desktop widgets at : https://www.rainmeter.net/

-This skin shows temperature, real feel, and expected rainfall for the next 12 hours based on YR.no hourly forecast.
+The yr-weather-12h skin shows temperature, real feel, and expected rainfall for the next 12 hours based on YR.no hourly forecast.

 ![image](https://github.com/user-attachments/assets/89259e88-1399-4253-97a3-edd1ed90dbd4)